joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

 Cybercriminals use birthday attacks to trick systems by cracking digital authentication methods.

 **The Birthday Paradox**

-The probability that at least two will share a birthday in a random group of people.
+  - The probability that at least two will share a birthday in a random group of people.

 **Birthday Attack in Cybersecurity**

-A birthday attack is a brute force attack that exploits the exponentially growing probability of collision.
-In cybersecurity, collision attacks aim to find a clash of the hash function outcomes.
-The goal of the birthday attack is often to gain system access by forging security certificates or cracking passwords.
+  - Exploits the exponentially growing probability of collision.
+  - Goal is to gain system access by forging security certificates or cracking passwords.

 **Finding the collision**

 Hackers have learned from the birthday problem that finding two colliding results of different inputs is much easier than generating all possible outputs.

 1. A program repeatedly runs the hash function on randomly chosen inputs